-Understanding the relationships between emotions, motivation, and social participation
+Understanding the relationships between emotions, motivation, & social participation

-- Understanding the different types of and emotions related to effortful goals people with and without schizophrenia report in their daily lives
+- Understanding the different emotions related to effortful goals people with and without schizophrenia report in their daily lives

 - Examining whether certain positive or negative emotions experienced during social interactions are related to more motivation for future social goals in the context of a novel mobile health intervention for people with schizophrenia

 - Understanding differences in state versus trait loneliness using ecological momentary assessment in a nonclinical population